 Here are a few simple rules for birding in groups:

 - Be aware of where you are standing.

-- For example, someone has just set up a spotting scope and you stand directly in front of them.
+- For example, someone has just set up a spotting scope, and you stand directly in front of them.
 There may only be one great spot to stand to see the bird.
 Be patient and wait your turn to stand there.

-- Bring your own equipment, especially binoculars.
+- Bring your equipment, especially binoculars.

-- I have found most people don’t mind sharing their stuff a time or two, but if every 2 minutes you need to use my binoculars to see a bird, it starts to get fairly annoying.
+- I have found most people don’t mind sharing their stuff a time or two, but if every 2 minutes you need to use my binoculars to see a bird, it starts to get somewhat annoying.
 Don’t ruin someone’s day because you came unprepared.
 This includes packing the appropriate clothing for the weather and bringing enough water and snacks.

 - Saying “Please” and “Thank You” still go a long way.

-Don’t Be an Asshole to the Habitat:
+Don’t Be a Jerk to the Habitat:

 “Take Only Pictures, Leave Only Footprints.”

 I’m sure you have heard this quote often or seen it in a picture somewhere.
 I don’t care if it’s overused!
 The meaning applies to birders heading into a potentially sensitive habitat.